 Frank Brady is in his sixth season as the team's chiropractor.
 Brady graduated with a doctorate in chiropractic from Pennsylvania College of Chiropractic in 1994.
 Since that time, he has worked in private practice at the Greater Philadelphia Chiropractic Center in Northeast Philadelphia.
 He also has a second location in Fort Washington, PA.

 Brady is an active member in the PFCS (Professional Football Chiropractic Society) and is also affiliated with various local, state, and national chiropractic associations.

 He also serves as the team chiropractor for the Philadelphia Soul (AFL) and the Philadelphia Blue Flame, the semi-pro team for the Philadelphia Police and Fire Departments.
 He also treats many local head golf professionals as well as members of the PGA tour.

 Frank and his wife, Lisa, reside in Huntingdon Valley, PA, with their children, Samantha, Frankie, and Nicholas.

-Dr. Alexander Vaccaro is in his 10th season as the Eagles spine physician.
-He is a Professor and Attending surgeon of Orthopaedics and Neurosurgery at Thomas Jefferson University Hospital as well as the Vice Chairman of the Department of Orthopaedics at the Rothman Institute at Jefferson.
+Dr. Alexander Vaccaro is in his 11th season as the Eagles spine physician.
+He is president of Rothman Institute and chairman of Orthopaedics at Thomas Jefferson University.
+Vaccaro also serves as a spine consultant for the Philadelphia Flyers and the Philadelphia 76ers.

-Vaccaro resides in Gladwyne, PA with wife Lauren his two children Alex and Juliana.
+Vaccaro resides in Gladwyne, PA with wife Lauren and his three children Alex, Juliana and Christian.

-Pepe resides in Linwood, NJ with his wife, Carolyn, and their three children, Matthew, Christian and Catherine.
+He resides in southern NJ with his wife and three children.

 Dodson resides in Bryn Mawr, PA with his wife Cara, and their children Connor, Avery, and Lauren.